Hyperparameter Optimization in Machine Learning: The Hyperparameter Optimization Problem

 Informally, a hypothesis generalizes if it ``behaves sensibly'' on data outside $\Dtrain$.

-Formalizing this requirement satisfactorily may be a daunting task in certain scenarios (e.g., in generative modelling), but it is easy in the case of supervised learning, where we assume to have access to a task loss $\taskloss:\hypothesisspace\times \mathcal{X}\times\mathcal{Y}\to \Rset$.
+Formalizing this requirement satisfactorily may be a daunting task in certain scenarios (e.g., in generative modeling), but it is easy in the case of supervised learning, where we assume to have access to a loss function $\taskloss:\hypothesisspace\times \mathcal{X}\times\mathcal{Y}\to \RSet$.
 We can define the generalization error of $h_{\lambda}$ as the expected loss:

-where $p$ is the unknown task distribution from which the training dataset $\Dtrain$ was drawn independently.
-Widely used metrics such as classification error or mean-squared-error for regression can be interpreted as empirical estimates of~\eqref{eq:2:gen_err}:
+where $p$ is the unknown distribution from which the training dataset $\Dtrain$ was drawn independently.
+Widely used metrics such as classification error or mean-squared-error for regression can be interpreted as empirical estimates of Eq.~\eqref{eq:2:gen_err}:

 where $\Dval$ is a set of points drawn i.i.d. from $p$, dubbed \textit{validation}, \textit{held-out} or \textit{development} set.
-For example, the sentiment analysis problem addressed in \citep{yogotama2015-emnlp15} is an instance of supervised binary classification and the task loss is the $0$-$1$ error, namely $\taskloss(h_{\lambda}, (x, y))=\mathbf{1}\{h_{\lambda}(x)\neq y\}$.
-Note that in many cases, the internal structure of the learning algorithm, $A(\mathcal{D},\lambda)$, also requires the minimization of a loss function $\taskloss'$ with respect to the model's \textit{parameters}, which may or may not coincide\footnote{For example, in the case of classification, the 0-1 loss is intractable to minimize even for linear classifiers and we usually resort to a convex surrogate~\citep{nguyen:2009:surrogate_loss_functions} such as the cross-entropy.} with $\taskloss$.
+For example, the sentiment analysis problem addressed by \citet{yogotama2015-emnlp15} is an instance of supervised binary classification and the task loss is the $0$-$1$ error, namely $\taskloss(h_{\lambda}, (x, y))=\ONE{h_{\lambda}(x)\neq y}$.
+Note that in many cases, the internal structure of the learning algorithm, $A(\mathcal{D},\lambda)$, also requires the minimization of a loss function $\mathcal{J}$ with respect to the model's \textit{parameters}, which may or may not coincide with $\taskloss$.
+For example, in the case of classification, the 0-1 loss is intractable to minimize even for linear classifiers, and we usually resort to a convex surrogate such as the cross-entropy~\citep{nguyen:2009:surrogate_loss_functions}.